iampruven/my-study-react-mini-proj/README.md

     * select from one category and move to the other category and vice versa
 * Phone Book
     * keep track of a person and their phone number
+    * add, edit, save, cancel, or delete a contact info